Skip to content

 Step 6: Add the Public Key to Remote Servers

-Copy the content of your public key (~/.ssh/id_rsa_unique.pub) and add it to the ~/.ssh/authorized_keys file on the remote server you want to access.
+You need to place your public key (.pub file) on the remote server you want to access.

 sh